-Iterative process.
+2.5.4.1 Iterative process.

-After declaration of financial exigency by the Board of Regents, an iterative process of university program elimination or reduction may begin.
+After declaration of financial exigency by the Utah Board of Higher Education, an iterative process of university program elimination or reduction may begin.
 The intent of this process is to ensure the continuing integrity of academic programs and the overall mission of the university.
-The first step in this process shall be for every administrative, academic, nonacademic, and structural component of the university to assess its programs with regard to legal mandate, essentiality to the mission/role of the university, and quality.
-During subsequent steps, support services shall be reduced to the extent feasible while preventing significant impairment of the university’s ability to fulfill its mission/role.
+The first step in this process will be for every administrative, academic, nonacademic, and structural component of the university to assess its programs with regard to legal mandate, essentiality to the mission/role of the university, and quality.
+During subsequent steps, support services will be reduced to the extent feasible while preventing significant impairment of the university’s ability to fulfill its mission/role.

-Administrative and support services.
+2.5.4.2 Administrative and support services.

 The president will ask the provost and the appropriate vice presidents to develop reduction and/or elimination plans in the areas of university-wide support services and non-academic programs.
-Such plans will be reviewed by the president’s executive committee, the Council of Deans, the Budget and Faculty Welfare Committee, and the relevant committees of the Professional Employees Association and the Classified Employees Association, and will be integrated with academic elimination or reduction plans (see Section 406.4.3 (3)) in light of the overall academic mission of the university.
+Such plans will be reviewed by the President’s Executive Committee, the Council of Deans, the Budget and Faculty Welfare Committee, and the relevant committees of the Staff Employees Association and will be integrated with academic elimination or reduction plans (See Policy 406.4.3.3, Academic program elimination of reduction) in light of the overall academic mission of the university.

 If a non-academic program has been reduced or eliminated, university-wide support services must be re-evaluated and reduced as appropriate.
-These reductions shall precede further reductions in or elimination of academic programs.
+These reductions will precede further reductions in or elimination of academic programs.

-Academic program elimination or reduction.
+2.5.4.3 Academic program elimination or reduction.

-The president, after consultation with the Executive Committee, the Council of Deans, and the Budget and Faculty Welfare Committee, shall direct the provost to develop plans for academic program elimination or reduction.
-These plans shall include a timetable for their implementation.
+The president, after consultation with the President’s Executive Committee, the Council of Deans, and the Budget and Faculty Welfare Committee, will direct the provost to develop plans for academic program elimination or reduction.
+These plans will include a timetable for their implementation.

 The development of academic program elimination or reduction plans must involve consultation among departmental and college faculties to identify areas under consideration for academic program eliminations or reductions.
-The following criteria and information sources shall be considered by those making judgments about which programs should be eliminated or reduced because of financial exigency: (a) legal mandate; (b) the general academic quality of the program with regard to scholarship, teaching, and service; (c) the extent of importance that the program has for the mission of the university; (d) the mission and goals of the university; (e) Graduate Council review; (f) findings by national accreditation bodies; (g) reports by appropriate national ranking sources; (h) such other systematically derived information, based on long-term considerations of program quality, as may be available; (i) the capacity of the program to generate external funding; (j) faculty/student ratios; (k) cost effectiveness when compared to similar programs at other universities; and (l) relationship to the Board of Regents Master Plan for Higher Education in the State of Utah.
+The following criteria and information sources will be considered by those making judgments about which programs should be eliminated or reduced because of financial exigency: (a) legal mandate; (b) the general academic quality of the program with regard to scholarship, teaching, and service; (c) the extent of importance that the program has for the mission of the university; (d) the mission and goals of the university; (e) Graduate Council review; (f) findings by national accreditation bodies; (g) reports by appropriate national ranking sources; (h) such other systematically derived information, based on long-term considerations of program quality, as may be available; (i) the capacity of the program to generate external funding; (j) faculty/student ratios; (k) cost effectiveness when compared to similar programs at other universities; and (l) relationship to the Utah Board of Higher Education Master Plan for Higher Education in the State of Utah.

 The above list is not ranked and is not inclusive.

-If an academic program is eliminated or reduced, those support services and administrative oversight associated with it shall be re-evaluated and reduced if appropriate.
-Any reductions in support services shall precede further reduction or elimination of academic programs.
+If an academic program is eliminated or reduced, the support services and administrative oversight associated with it will be re-evaluated and reduced if appropriate.
+Any reductions in support services will precede further reduction or elimination of academic programs.

-Review.
+2.5.4.4 Review.